DavidBarts/ImagePrepSharp/sideways.rst

 It is considered the responsibility of any program that displays images to read the orientation information and use it to display the image properly, by automatically rotating things if needed.
-Historically, many web browsers in failed to read the orientation information; they simply assumed that the horizontal dimension will always be horizontal (because, prior to the new feature, it was).
+Historically, many web browsers in particular failed to read the orientation information;
+they simply assumed that the horizontal dimension will always be horizontal (because, prior to the new feature, it was).

 Even if your browser displays such images properly, the web site the image is uploaded to can also come into play.
 Many of these sites